tart-telescope/tart2ms/README.md

 Convert data from a [TART radio telescope](https://tart.elec.ac.nz) to measurement set format.
 This module relies on the excellent dask-ms module as a helper to create the measurement sets.

+## Examples

+Download data from the TART in real time via the RESTful API (defaults to https://tart.elec.ac.nz/signal)

+    tart2ms --ms data.ms

+To convert a previously downloads JSON file to a measurement set (MS)

+    tart2ms --json data.json --ms data.ms

+To view the image from the measurement set.

+    wsclean -name test -size 1280 1280 -scale 0.0275 -niter 0 data.ms

+This will create an image called test-image.fits

 ## Usage

     usage: tart2ms [-h] [--json JSON] [--ms MS] [--api API] [--catalog CATALOG]